konflic/python_qa_allure/README.md

 ## Allure

-This repo is to assis allure demonstration
+This repo is to assist allure demonstration.

 https://docs.qameta.io/allure/